There have never been more new and exciting opportunities to master your content and reach a wider audience than right now.

 Keyword mapping is an important step that involves assigning target keywords to certain pages and posts.
 And while most SEO professionals factor this into their process, it’s not uncommon for the search intent factor to be left on the backburner.

-In 2020, we want search intent to be front and center.
+Today, we want search intent to be front and center.
 This is the best way to create content that highly relevant to the mapped keywords.